-The system also considers your member’s time zone upon scheduling these events so they can get all the essential information in due time.
+Upon scheduling these events, the system also considers your member’s time zone so they can get all the essential information in due time.

 Skool is not a scheduling platform, so you’ll still have to use an event-hosting tool to arrange events.

-This feature makes it easier for everyone involved to find out what’s happening and when.
+This feature makes it easier for everyone involved to determine what’s happening and when.